hannahkidwell/NLP-Spotify-Genres/README.md

 # Machine Learning Model Overview

 ## Description of preliminary data preprocessing
-- In my first notebook, clean_spotify_data.ipynb, I used the Spotify API to create a DataFrame with artist, genre, and audio feature information for 14,212 songs
+- In my first notebook, clean_spotify_data.ipynb, I used the Spotify API to create a DataFrame with artist, genre, and audio feature information for about 14,000 songs
 - In the next notebook, clean_lyricsgenius_data.ipynb, I used the Genius API to add a column of lyrics
   - The runtime of looking up the lyrics using the API was about 10 hours
-  - Since lyrics were not found for all songs, the updated DataFrame contained 8,982 songs
+  - Since lyrics were not found for all songs, the updated DataFrame contains about 9,000 songs
     - Before saving the DataFrame, I cleaned the lyrics by removing unnecessary symbols and spaces
 - The PySpark_NLP.ipynb filters the data based on 3 new columns and creates a DataFrame of the top co-occurring words
   - A category_id column of encoded genres is added